Shared Worlds: July 16th - 29th, 2017

 Ann VanderMeeer serves as the Shared Worlds editor-in-residence.

 Over a 30-year career, she has won numerous awards for her editing work, including the Hugo Award and World Fantasy Award.
 Whether as editor-in-chief for Weird Tales for five years or in her current role as an acquiring editor for Tor.com, Ann has built her reputation on acquiring fiction from diverse and interesting new talents.
 As co-founder of Cheeky Frawg Books, she has helped develop a wide-ranging line of mostly translated fiction.
-Featuring a who’s who of world literature, Ann’s anthologies include the critically acclaimed Best American Fantasy series, The Weird, The Time Traveler’s Almanac, Sisters of the Revolution, and the forthcoming Big Book of SF (Vintage).
+Featuring a who’s who of world literature, Ann’s anthologies include the critically acclaimed Best American Fantasy series, The Weird, The Time Traveler’s Almanac, Sisters of the Revolution, and the Big Book of Science Fiction (Vintage, 2016).

 Jeremy L. C. Jones is a freelance writer, editor, and lecturer.
 He contributes regularly to the third-party role-playing game magazine Kobold Quarterly.
 He also writes for a variety of newspapers, magazines, and websites.